 Chief Barbara Cote

 She is the mother of two children who she is immensely proud of.
-Her oldest daughter Jenna is an elementary school teacher in the valley is working on her Masters Degree in Education with UBC.
-Jenna and husband Fil have two children, son Kye, who is eight years old and daughter Kayli who is five.
-Her son Smokii Sumac is presently finishing his PHD with Trent University in Peterborough Ontario and is teaching at College of the Rockies in Cranbrook.
+Her oldest daughter Jenna is an elementary school teacher in the valley is working on her Masters’s Degree in Education with UBC.
+Jenna and her husband Fil have two children, son Kye, who is eight years old and daughter Kayli who is five.
+Her son Smokii Sumac is presently finishing his Ph.D. with Trent University in Peterborough Ontario and is teaching at College of the Rockies in Cranbrook.

-Barb has completed a Masters Degree in Distributed Learning with Royal Roads University in 2006 and continued to work full time as an Aboriginal Education Support Worker which she started in 1975 until she was elected as a councillor in November of 2012.
+Barb has completed a Masters’s Degree in Distributed Learning from Royal Roads University in 2006 and continued to work full-time as an Aboriginal Education Support Worker which she started in 1975 until she was elected as a councillor in November of 2012.
 In November 2014 she was voted in again as Chief.

 Barb lived on the Shuswap reserve in a 12X68 trailer with her parents, 3 siblings and 7 cousins.
 She shared a bedroom with 6 other girls in two double beds.
 She left home at the age of 16 where she became independent and has worked almost every job there is to do from cleaning toilets to campground attendants until the age of nineteen when she was hired by school district #6 as one of the first Aboriginal Support Workers in the Province.